Shielding Federated Learning: Robust Aggregation with Adaptive Client Selection: Conclusion

 \section{Conclusion}

 We propose a new robust federated learning scheme to make the server perform rational client selection decisions.
 Two approaches are designed to identify malicious updates from sybil and non-sybil attacks, based on which rewards for each client selection decision can be accurately evaluated.
-Extensive experimental results show that MAB-RFL outperforms existing defenses. ~\\
+Extensive experimental results show that MAB-RFL outperforms existing defenses.

-{ \textbf{Acknowledgments}
+\section{Acknowledgments}

 Shengshan’s work is supported in part by the National Natural Science Foundation of China (Grant No. U20A20177).
 Leo’s work is supported in part by the National Natural Science Foundation of China (Grant No. 61702221).
 Yuanyuan’s work is supported in part by the National Natural Science Foundation of China (Grant No. 62002127).
-Yuanyuan He is the corresponding author. }